sjswitzer/SchemeJS/notes.md

 I don't use "const" for things that happen to be const, for instance as loop iterands;
 that's just too damn fussy.
 I use it for things that _should_ be const or _must_ be const.

+Instead of passing in booleans and other unnamed values as parameters (foo(3, true, false, 17)) I generally try to assign the value to a variable so that it has a name then pass that variable.
+If a function has more than a few obvious parameters, I usually pass an "opts" object instead so that parameters can be named entries in the opts argument.
+Usually, the first thing the function does is access the options and assign them to variables and provide a default.
+This gets that out of the way up front and provides documentation on what the options are.

 ## Runtime Details

 The current scope is simply a JavaScript object and the Scheme scope chain is implemented through its